rfeinman/pytorch-minimize/README.md

 ## Constrained Minimizers

 1. __Trust-Region Constrained Algorithm.__ Pytorch-minimize includes a single constrained minimization routine based on SciPy's `trust-constr` method.
 The algorithm accepts generalized nonlinear constraints and variable boundries via the "constr" and "bounds" arguments.
 For equality constrained problems, it is an implementation of the Byrd-Omojokun Trust-Region SQP method.
 When inequality constraints are imposed, the trust-region interior point method is used.
-This minimizer is not currently accessible through the `minimize` routine and instead must be imported directly as `from fmin import fmin_trust_constr`.

 NOTE: The current trust-region constrained minimizer is not a custom implementation, but rather a wrapper for SciPy's `optimize.minimize` routine (all rights reserved).
 It uses autograd behind the scenes to build jacobian & hessian callables before invoking scipy.
 Inputs and objectivs should use torch tensors like other pytorch-minimize routines.
 CUDA is supported but not recommended; data will be moved back-and-forth between GPU/CPU.
+This minimizer is not currently accessible through the `minimize` routine and instead must be imported directly as follows:

+    from fmin import fmin_trust_constr

+## Nonlinear Least Squares

+The library also includes specialized solvers for nonlinear least squares problems.
+These solvers revolve around the Gauss-Newton method, a modification of Newton's method tailored to the lstsq setting.
+The least squares interface can be imported as follows:

+    from fmin import least_squares

+The least squares solver is heavily motivated by scipy's `optimize.least_squares`.
+Much of the scipy code was borrowed directly (all rights reserved) and ported from numpy to torch.
+Rather than having the user provide a jacobian function, in the new interface jacobian-vector products are computed seamlessly on the backend with autograd.
+At the moment, only the Trust Region Reflective ("trf") method is implemented, and bounds are not yet supported.

 ## Examples